MariusBordeian/DiplomaProject/README.md

 This Repozitory reprezents the work on the Diploma Project for Bachelor's Degree for the Technical University of Iasi, Automation and Computer Science.

+::Pre-Conditions
+ - SVG to contain *ONLY* Paths
+ - ATM no arcs available (no G02|G03 implemented), all paths shall be "exploded" into lines (G01)

 ::TODO
  - Global pz on STM.